There is so much to love about the parks of Walt Disney World.

 Seriously delicious — and enormous.
 I like to get two and split them among friends for a little variety.

 We can’t go very far in this conversation though without discussing Dole Whips!
-Sure, you can get them at one Disney place outside of a park — Captain Cook’s at the Polynesian.
+Sure, you can get them at several Disney places on Property — including Pineapple Lanai at the Polynesian.
 But if you’ve come that close to Cinderella Castle, why not just come all the way?
 Smooth, sweet, and refreshing, this is one of the only food items I buy on EVERY visit.

 Of course, you can’t forget the table-service options here!
 Delve into Disney history with a visit to Cinderella’s Royal Table in the castle itself; or party with Pooh and his friends at Crystal Palace!
 And you all know I can’t pass by Liberty Tree Tavern without heading in for some Ooey Gooey Toffee cake!